-Equipment Procurement Specialist (Buyer)
+Procurement Specialist (Buyer)

 Introduction

 Have you been looking for the right opportunity with a fast paced, high energy, fun and exciting, moving and shaking, on the way up, “I love my job” type of company?
 If you said “Yes!” to the above and you have some rock star technical aptitude, then CablesAndKits might just be the place for you!